Jen was born and raised just outside of Fresno, California. She grew up with orange trees and rolling hills in the

 She has served pizza.
 Made sandwiches in a deli.
 Walked dogs.

 Housesat.
 Graded driving school papers.
 Driven cars back from the beach for Hood to Coast.
 Worked a Miami travel booth at a gay travel expo.
 Delivered food through an app.
 Painted houses.
 Waited tables.
 Slung coffee.

 Volunteered to clean children's books for a library.
 Donated hygiene products to women's shelters.
 Driven cast members of Riverdance.
 Sought out therapy.
 Dropped political mailers in mailboxes.
-Acted like a paranoid schitzophrenic for a Forensic Psychology class.
+Acted like a paranoid schizophrenic for a Forensic Psychology class.
 Babysat multiple children.
 Played piano at 2 weddings.
 Staged a flash mob during Saturday market.
 Been a Pallbearer.
 Cleaned numerous Airbnbs.

 Wrote and performed a trilogy of songs about 2 sisters navigating the apocalypse.
 Created a game called Tantrum.

 Slept in her car.
 Acted with Anthony Rapp in his brother Adam Rapp's play.
+Name-dropped.
 Performed a sketch with Greg Sestero.

 Eaten lots of food and drank lots of clean water over her lifetime